dmitriyles/meteor-bootstrap-less/README.md

 # Bootstrap for Meteor

 This package integrates [Bootstrap](http://getbootstrap.com/) into a [Meteor](https://www.meteor.com/)-based project.
-Unlike other similar packages, it provides "LESS" version of Bootstrap, but does not include Bootstrap `.less` files into your code.
+Unlike other similar packages, it provides [LESS](http://lesscss.org/) version of Bootstrap, but does not include Bootstrap `.less` files into your code.
 You should do it yourself.
 It could be not so convenient but gives you more flexibility.

 ## Installation
 1. Run `meteor add longuniquename:bootstrap` in your project root